You are in:

 Resources & Articles

-After an attorney is retained, an extensive investigation must be conducted.
+We recommend retaining an attorney as soon as possible.
+As it costs nothing to consult our firm, and we only get paid if we make a recovery, there is no cost to you in making a call.
+The sooner we get involved, the better.
+After an attorney is retained, an extensive investigation needs to be conducted.
 Medical records, incident reports and hospital records must be obtained and reviewed by an attorney and/or medical or nursing examiner.
 Interviews with potential witnesses should be conducted as well.
-These steps will determine whether the facility was negligent in the care and treatment of the patient.
+These steps will determine whether the facility or person was negligent in the care and treatment of the patient.

 If you feel a resident is not being properly cared for you should: